 Anna Netrebko ‒ Biography

 It is rare for an artist to break through the boundaries of classical music stardom and gain wide recognition as an authentic operatic diva, but Anna Netrebko has achieved that and more.
-In the mere decade of her recording career she has not only seduced the classical world with the beauty of her voice, her superb vocal control and supreme musicality; she has also become an iconic figure.
+In a recording career stretching little more than a decade she has not only seduced the classical world with the beauty of her voice, her superb vocal control and supreme musicality; she has also become an iconic figure.
 Anna Netrebko is not just a grand diva but a woman with personality and charisma whose vivacious style and dazzling stage presence receive as much attention as her musical artistry.

 Netrebko first started pulses racing with a triumphant Salzburg Festival debut in 2002 as Donna Anna in Mozart’s Don Giovanni, and has since performed with nearly all the world’s great opera companies.

 Major venues have played host to some of her greatest triumphs.
 In New York she made her debut at the Metropolitan Opera in 2002 and has since returned every season to perform all her signature roles.
 In 2011, she opened the Metropolitan Opera season to rave reviews as Donizetti’s tragic Anna Bolena.
 In her second consecutive season opening in 2012 she was irresistible as Adina in Donizetti’s comic gem, L’elisir d’amore.
-2013 sees her third consecutive season opening when she returns to New York as Tatyana in Eugene Onegin ‒ proving her unique status as “diva assoluta” of the Metropolitan Opera.
+In 2013 she returned to New York as Tatyana in Eugene Onegin and was back in 2014 with Macbeth ‒ proving her unique status as “diva assoluta” of the Metropolitan Opera.
 Her New York performances have been seen by audiences around the world as part of the Met’s “Live in HD” cinecasts.

 Netrebko’s extensive discography includes bestselling solo albums ‒ Sempre Libera, Russian Album, Souvenirs, In the Still of Night, and Anna Netrebko: Live at the Metropolitan Opera ‒ and many operas, including La traviata, Le nozze di Figaro, La bohème, and I Capuleti e i Montecchi.
 Highlights from her videography include DVD or Blu-ray discs of La traviata, Le nozze di Figaro, I puritani, Manon, Lucia di Lammermoor, Don Pasquale, and Anna Bolena; plus a DVD of music videos, titled Anna Netrebko: The Woman, The Voice.
 Her CD Duets, with tenor Rolando Villazón, set a record for the best European debut ever for a classical album, climbing to the top of the pop charts in several countries.

-The following ten years saw a remarkable story of successive artistic triumphs around the world.
+After her Metropolitan Opera and her breakthrough performance at the Salzburg Festival in 2002, the following 12 years saw a remarkable story of successive artistic triumphs around the world.
 In 2008 she gave birth to a baby boy.
 Motherhood reinforced her strong empathy for children, which was already an integral facet of Netrebko’s character, and resulted in her becoming an ambassador for SOS Childrens Villages and finally setting up a charitable foundation for children in need in 2012.

-In 2014 she is scheduled to perform at the Winter Olympics in Sochi, Russia, further widening the reach of a classical singer whose musicality is second to none but who also has mass appeal as a truly rounded character; a woman of the world.
-Her variety of interests all contribute to her musical artistry and provide insight into Netebko’s ability to immerse herself so deeply in a role, whether tragic or comic.
-It is easy to see why Gramophone declaimed: “. . . when I hear Anna Netrebko sing, live, I don’t want her to stop . . .
+In 2014 she sang the Olympic Hymn live at the internationally televised opening ceremony of the 2014 Olympic Winter Games in Sochi, Russia, further widening the reach of a classical singer whose musicality is second to none but who also has mass appeal as a truly rounded character; a woman of the world.
+Her variety of interests all contribute to her musical artistry and provide insight into Netrebko’s ability to immerse herself so deeply in a role, whether tragic or comic.
+It is easy to see why Gramophone declaimed: “When I hear Anna Netrebko sing, live, I don’t want her to stop . . .
 Remember the days of rapturous standing ovations, when the sound of a singer’s voice would really drive people wild?
 That’s the kind of voice Netrebko has . . .
 She is also a stage animal . . . she is fuelled by sheer talent and instinct . . .
 I’d take Netrebko over anyone out there, any time.”